ukwa/ukwa-pywb/docs/deployment.md

 This setting is used for the [integration-test](https://github.com/ukwa/ukwa-pywb/tree/master/integration-test) deployment and allows for easy testing with different index and archival sources.

+This setting leaves the default [config.yaml](https://github.com/ukwa/ukwa-pywb/blob/master/config.yaml) in place.

 ### Docker Deployment with Custom Config Directory

-The above settings leave the default [config.yaml](https://github.com/ukwa/ukwa-pywb/blob/master/config.yaml) in place.

-It's also possible to further customize the deployment by adding a custom config.yaml, with different set of collections, different access rules, etc..
-This is probably ideal for the production deployment.
+It's also possible to further customize the deployment by adding a custom `config.yaml`, with differnet access rules, collection names, etc...

 To add a different config, mount the config directory to the `/webarchive` path as a volume: